KothaiKumar/TSA_EXP1/README.md

 ![image](https://github.com/user-attachments/assets/903820d5-c060-4c58-b997-9a1deaece67d)

 # RESULT:
-Thus, we have created the Python code for plotting the time series of given data.
+Thus, the Python code for plotting the time series of given data is implemented successfully.